-- Leftover Ham and Cheese Biscuits
+- Leftover ham and cheese biscuits

 Yeast breads take a bit more work than quick breads.
-The dough requires kneading (though if you have one of these that part’s a snap) and time to rise.
+This type of bread dough requires kneading (though if you have stand mixer with a dough hook, that part’s a snap).
+It also needs time to rise.

 Making bread from scratch with yeast is a different process than you might be familiar with, sure.
 But learning how to make bread from scratch is the same as most other cooking: combine ingredients and bake.